mtgjson/mtgjson-website/docs/data-models/keywords/index.md

       content: Keywords
   - - meta
     - name: description
-      content: The Keywords Data Model describes a list of all keywords used on a Card.
+      content: The Keywords Data Model describes the properties of keywords available to any card.
   - - meta
     - property: og:description
-      content: The Keywords Data Model describes a list of all keywords used on a Card.
+      content: The Keywords Data Model describes the properties of keywords available to any card.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, keywords